pwndex/Getidon/README.md

 ![Getidon](public/images/getidon_1.png)
 # About Getidon

-Getidon is the powerful todo list, built in Laravel framework
+Getidon is the powerful todo list, built in using Laravel framework

 ## Requirements